schultek/dart_mappable/packages/dart_mappable/doc/custom.md

 }
 ```

+This will **globally** register the custom mapper when the class is initialized and is afterwards available for all models.

-Alternatively you can add this to the `MapperContainer.globals` to be globally available to all other mappers.
+Alternatively you can manually add this to the `MapperContainer.globals`:

 ```dart
 void main() {